carlooosdev/carlooosdev/README.md

 Here are some notable projects and contributions I have worked on:

+- [EasyPGP](https://github.com/carlooosdev/easypgp) - EasyPGP is a simple website made in HTML, CSS and JS using OpenPGP.js that helps you handle PGP keys.

 - [Bashwords](https://github.com/carlooosdev/bashwords) - Bashwords is a simple password manager made using BASH.
 This one is for those who like minimal-terminal style software.

 - [Clicker](https://github.com/carlooosdev/clicker) - Clicker is a simple auto clicker made in C.